IGalat/tapper/docs/dev/plans.md

 - Action queue, maybe with time limit when put? i.e. I press "ab" quickly, both are hotkeys, and if "a" is still going on the last millisecond, "b" can trigger afterwards.
 Whole can of worms though.
 - trigger conditions: have IDE autocomplete
+- repeater helper: add argument fn - stop condition
+- add "key was pressed, since now/since X seconds from now".
+This would allow running something until key was pressed, without helper.toggle
+- add "wait for any key/alphanumeric key/other categories" functionality
+- when Tap is set up incorrectly and function is invoked not passed, you get:
+AttributeError: 'MouseController' object has no attribute '_tracker' Fix this, so that errors are clear.

 ## Limitations of the current design